Who’s Leading In UK Investment Firms’ Total Experience

 When companies consistently deliver experiences that align with their brand promise — for both customer and noncustomer segments — they create a unified and compelling total experience.

 That’s exactly what Forrester’s Total Experience Score captures.
-By combining our new Brand Experience (BX) Index with our well-established Customer Experience (CX) Index, this composite metric indicates brands’ ability to acquire new and serve existing customers, and how brand and customer experiences work together to shape perception.
-The Total Experience Score reflects the perceptions formed by both customers and noncustomers, through their interactions with a brand.
+By combining our new Brand Experience (BX) Index™ with our well-established Customer Experience (CX) Index™ this composite metric indicates brands’ ability to acquire new and serve existing customers, as well as how brand and customer experiences work together to shape perception.
+The Total Experience Score reflects the perceptions formed by both customers and noncustomers through their interactions with a brand.

-The Big Picture: Two Investment Firms Stand Out
+Two Investment Firms Stand Out

 Below are some key insights from that report.

 Interactive Investor Services, Hargreaves Lansdown, and AJ Bell all exceeded the industry average for Total Experience Score, as well as for both BX and CX.
-This demonstrates the strong connection between brand and CX.
-A prospect’s perception of a brand – shaped by marketing, media, and peer reviews – influences whether they trust it to meet their needs.
+This demonstrates the strong connection between customer and brand experience.
+A prospect’s perception of a brand — shaped by marketing, media, and peer reviews — influences whether they trust it to meet their needs.
 Once they become customers, their lived experience with the company reshapes that brand perception, either reinforcing or eroding it.
 This BX/CX duality drives loyalty: Strong brand equity attracts customers, while great CX retains them.
 When trust is established, it can even buffer the impact of occasional missteps, helping brands maintain long-term relationships.

 UK Investment Firms Must Raise The Bar